LPology/Simple-Ajax-Uploader/README.md

 Below is an example of how to implement multiple file uploading with progress bars.
 Using only two callbacks, we achieve cross-browser, multiple file uploads with progress bar support for each individual file.

-These three functions play a significant role:

-`setProgressBar(elem)` - This designates an element as the progress bar for an upload.

-`setFileSizeBox(elem)` - Use this to specify an element in which to insert upload file size at the start of an upload.

-`setProgressContainer(elem)` - This designates an element that is to be removed from the DOM after the upload finishes.

 ```javascript
 	var uploader = new ss.SimpleUpload({
         button: 'uploadButton',